Gnuplot

 File

 We can extend the approach and configure Gnuplot to save the plot to an image file instead.
-The next example rk4.f90 solves the Lotka-Volterra system, a pair of non-linear ordinary differential equations that describe an ecological predator-prey model:
+The next example rk4.f90 solves the Lotka-Volterra system, a pair of non-linear ordinary differential equations which describe an ecological predator-prey model:

 Lotka-Volterra ODEs